CharlesThaCat/Image-Haze-Removal-using-Dark-Channel-Prior/README.md

 * Improve the performance in "MinFilt.m" and VanHerkMin.m".
 * Classify the files of this project into different documents.

+2018/5/28
+-
+* Add "RMSE.m" and "main_score.m" to create a method to evaluate the quality of dehazing algorithm in different parameters or methods
+* Add a new method to calculate atmospheric light A based on image entropy.

 Relative Papers
 =
 * *Single Image Haze Removal Using Dark Channel Prior*, Kaiming He, Jian Sun, and Xiaoou Tang, Fellow, IEEE